Chat on WhatsApp

 • Freemium Model: Offer free lessons with ads or limited access, and charge for premium features (like Duolingo Plus).

-• Subscriptions: Provide monthly or yearly plans for ad-free access and exclusive content.
+• Subscriptions: Provide monthly or yearly plans for ad-free a

 In-App Purchases: Sell bonus lessons, cultural modules, or in-app currency.